 Your questions, answered!

-The High Potential (HP) program provides individualized support services to first year, first-generation college students who enroll in the program.
-Operating since 1973, the HP program admits an average of 40 students to participate in the Summer Bridge program and up to 70 students for the academic year programming.
-HP students receive intensive support services in HP students’ first two years at St. Mary’s College.
+The High Potential (HP) Program provides individualized support services to first-generation college students who enroll in the program.
+Operating since 1973, the HP program admits an average of 40 students to participate in the Summer Bridge program and an average of 90 students for the HP First Year Advising Cohort.
+HP students receive intensive support services in the first year at Saint Mary’s College and ongoing support throughout students' sophomore, junior and senior years.

 What are the benefits of being in the High Potential program?

 HP students receive additional support services while enrolled in the program.
-Students may participate in a two-week Summer Bridge program and a First Year Advising Cohort with special attention in further developing reading, writing, and mathematical skills.
-The two-week summer bridge program includes taking classes and workshops for .50 credits.
+Students may participate in a two-week Summer Bridge program and a First Year Advising Cohort.
+The two-week Summer Bridge program includes taking college-level classes and workshops for .50 credits.
 HP students also attend a .25 credit HP FYAC weekly class during the fall AND spring semesters, earning an additional .50 credits.
-Successful completion of the HP program in the first year will earn students additional 1.0 credits at no cost to HP students.
+Successful completion of the HP program in the first year will earn students a total of 1.0 credit at no cost to HP students.

 Am I eligible for the High Potential program?

-If you are a first-generation (neither parent has completed a college-degree) and/or are low-income (Pell-grant eligible), you are eligible to apply for the HP program.
+If you are a first generation college student (neither parent has completed a college degree), you are eligible to apply for the HP program.
 Applicants for HP will need to be admitted to Saint Mary’s College through the traditional application process prior to being considered for the program.
-In addition to being admitted to Saint Mary’s College, priority consideration for the HP program will be given to students who are first-generation and come from low-income families.

 How can I apply to the High Potential program?

 Once students are admitted to Saint Mary’s, prospective HP candidates may submit the HP application for consideration.
-The application may be requested from Pedro Ramirez in the Saint Mary’s Admissions Office or may be downloaded here.
-The application will require information regarding family income, family’s educational background, information regarding educational goals, along with two short essay questions and a letter of recommendation from your most recent professors in math and English.
+The application may be downloaded here.
+The application will require information regarding family income, family’s educational background, information regarding educational goals and responses to short essay questions.

 What is the cost of the High Potential program?

-The only cost in the High Potential Program is if you are selected to participate in the HP program, which is a nominal fee of $325.00.
-Should you require additional support to meet this need, please contact Elia Salgado, Director.
-This fee is added to your fall semester tuition bill.
+The only cost in the High Potential Program is if you are selected to participate in the Summer Bridge program.
+The nominal fee is $325.00.
+Should you require additional support to meet this need, please contact the HP program Director.
+This fee is added to your fall semester tuition bill and is due prior to the start of the fall semester.

-As an HP student, you are eligible for the Summer Bridge program.
-If selected, you will be required to attend the summer bridge session from August 2 (9:00am) – August 16, 2013 (2:00 pm).
-If you are not selected to be in the Summer Bridge program, you may start the program in the Fall HP FYAC (First Year Advising Cohort) program.
+As a first-generation college student, you are eligible to participate in the Summer Bridge program or the HP First Year Advising Cohort (FYAC).
+If you apply and are selected to participate in the Summer Bridge program, you will be required to attend the Summer Bridge session from July 25, 2014 (9:00am) – August 8, 2014 (3:00 pm).
+If you are not selected to be in the Summer Bridge program, you may start the program in the Fall HP FYAC (First Year Advising Cohort) program, which begins the first week of the fall semester.

-HP students will take courses in Seminar, English, and Math with Saint Mary’s faculty.
-Students will also attend a series of workshops tailored to meet the needs of first-generation and low-income students as they transition into college.
-You will meet with HP program staff to outline your academic and personal goals for your first year of college.
+HP students will participate in college-level courses in English, Math and Seminar, taught by Saint Mary’s faculty.
+Students will also attend a series of workshops tailored to meet the needs of first-generation students as they transition from high school into college.
+You will meet with HP program staff to outline your academic and personal goals.
 All of your classes and workshops contribute to the .50 credits you will earn during Summer Bridge.
-HP students live in a dorm and have the opportunity to adjust to college life within an academically challenging, yet supportive environment.
+HP students live in a campus dorm and have the opportunity to adjust to college life within an academically challenging, yet supportive environment.

 Can I stay on campus after Summer Bridge until school starts?